 International Space Station

-From Earth, the ISS appears as a bright star that steadily moves across the sky.
+The ISS orbits the Earth every 90 minutes at an average distance of 400 km.
+From Earth, it appears as a bright star that steadily moves across the sky.
 It can often be seen from Melbourne, for example at:

 Predictions of when to see the ISS can be obtained from the Heaven's Above website.